sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Shuffle Gradient Color](images/shuffleGradientColor.png)

 ### Usage
-Select the path objects, and run this script.
+Select any path objects, and run this script.

 > [!NOTE]
 > Only a fill color.
 A stroke color is not supported.